andreaslyn/verification-with-foundry/README.md

 The process for verifying a Solidity smart contract with Foundry Forge consists of the following 4 steps.

 1. Code inspection of the smart contract
-2. Invariants and function properties
+2. A contract properties specification
 3. A Foundry handler contract
 4. A Foundry invariant test contract